ivanferre/dbot/DevelopmentNotes.md

       if (ongoingStop & ({message.author} == ongoingStopUser)):
   UnboundLocalError: local variable 'ongoingStop' referenced before assignment

+1. Use database to store lists of words.

+1. $question - record somebody asked something.
+    1. Set reminder (May anybody answer {question.user}, please?)
+    1. Store $question in database.
+    1. Set reminder period in .env
+    1. $answer
+    1. Match $answer with $question -> move to #q&a channel
+    1. Clean $question from database

+1. $meeting schedules a meeting: store it in db, publish it in #agenda channel, set reminder 30 min. ahead.
+1. $translate:LL str translates the string to language LL by calling (deepl|google) API.

 1. Clarify Amazon login: .pem file, fingerprint, etc.

   The authenticity of host 'ec2-52-28-48-82.eu-central-1.compute.amazonaws.com (52.28.48.82)' can't be established.